 Neither the approval nor the granting of any review, issuance of permit or approval related to construction, activity within the flood plain, site plan review, subdivision or land development approval erosion control, storm water runoff, activity on steep slopes or any other review or permit of this chapter, by an officer, employee, consultant or agency of the Borough, shall constitute a representation, guarantee or warranty of any kind by the Borough, or its employees, officials, consultants or agencies, of the practicality or safety of any structure, use or subdivision, and shall create no liability upon, nor a cause of action against such public body, official, consultant nor employee for any damage that may result pursuant thereto.

-ARTICLE XI ADOPTION
+ARTICLE XIII ADOPTION

-This ORDINANCE ORDAINED AND ENACTED this $\frac{a}{b}$ Day of March 2023, by the Borough Council of Lehighton Borough, Carbon County, Pennsylvania, to be effective immediately.
+This Ordinance ordained and enacted this $\underline{1444}$ Day of $\underline{December 2023}$, by the Borough Council of Jim Thorpe Borough, Carbon County, Pennsylvania, to be effective five days from adoption.